SaifAhammod/SaifAhammod/README.md

 <p align="justify">
 I am a computer science engineer.
-My area of expertise is ML and Robotics.
+My area of expertise is Mechine Learning and Robotics.
 </p>

 <h2 align="left">About me:</h2>